-- our ability to successfully launch and achieve broad adoption of our approved products in earlier lines of therapy following the approval of the expanded XPOVIO indication based on the results from our Phase 3 BOSTON study or based on any future indications for which XPOVIO may be approved, or any product candidates for which we obtain marketing approval; - actual or perceived advantages or disadvantages of our products or product candidates as compared to alternative treatments, including their respective safety, tolerability and efficacy profiles, the potential convenience and ease of administration, access or cost effectiveness; - the effectiveness of our sales, marketing, manufacturing and distribution strategies and operations; - the competitive landscape for our products, including the timing of new competing products entering the market and the level and speed at which these products achieve market acceptance; - the consistency of any new data we collect and analyses we conduct with prior results, whether they support a favorable safety, efficacy and effectiveness profile of XPOVIO and any potential impact on our U.S. Food and Drug Administration ("FDA") approvals and/or FDA package insert for XPOVIO and comparable foreign regulatory approvals and package inserts; - our ability to comply with the FDA's and comparable foreign regulatory authorities' post-marketing requirements and commitments, including through successfully conducting, on a timely basis, additional studies that confirm clinical efficacy, effectiveness and safety of XPOVIO and acceptance of the same by the FDA, such as requirements in connection with the FDA's June 2020 approval of XPOVIO based on the results of the SADAL study to treat patients with DLBCL, which was approved under the FDA's Accelerated Approval Program; - acceptance of current and future indications of XPOVIO and, if approved, our product candidates, by patients, the medical community and third-party payors; - obtaining and maintaining coverage, adequate pricing and reimbursement by third-party payors, including government payors, for XPOVIO and our product candidates, if approved;
+- our ability to achieve broad adoption of XPOVIO in earlier lines of therapy or to successfully launch and achieve broad adoption of any future XPOVIO indications or any product candidates for which we obtain marketing approval; - the competitive landscape for our products, including the timing of new competing products entering the market and the level and speed at which these products achieve market acceptance; - actual or perceived advantages or disadvantages of our products or product candidates as compared to alternative treatments, including their respective safety, tolerability and efficacy profiles, the potential convenience and ease of administration, access or cost effectiveness; - the effectiveness of our sales, marketing, manufacturing and distribution strategies and operations; - the consistency of any new data we collect and analyses we conduct with prior results, whether they support a favorable safety, efficacy and effectiveness profile of XPOVIO and any potential impact on our U.S. Food and Drug Administration ("FDA") approvals and/or FDA package insert for XPOVIO and comparable foreign regulatory approvals and package inserts; - our ability to comply with the FDA's and comparable foreign regulatory authorities' post-marketing requirements and commitments, including through successfully conducting, on a timely basis, additional studies that confirm clinical efficacy, effectiveness and safety of XPOVIO and acceptance of the same by the FDA or similar foreign regulatory bodies; - acceptance of current indications of XPOVIO and future indications of XPOVIO and other product candidates, if approved, by patients, the medical community and third-party payors; - obtaining and maintaining coverage, adequate pricing and reimbursement by third-party payors, including government payors, for XPOVIO and our product candidates, if approved; - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or as co-pay amounts under third-party coverage, for example; multiple myeloma foundation closures during 2023 resulted in significantly increased use of our Patient Assistance Program ("PAP"), which adversely impacted our 2023 revenues;

-- the willingness of patients to pay out-of-pocket in the absence of third-party coverage or as co-pay amounts under third-party coverage; - our ability to enforce intellectual property rights in and to our products to prohibit a third-party from marketing a competing product and our ability to avoid third-party patent interference or intellectual property infringement claims; - current and future restrictions or limitations on our approved or future indications and patient populations or other adverse regulatory actions; - the performance of our manufacturers, license partners, distributors, providers and other business partners, over which we have limited control: - any significant misestimations of the size of the market and market potential for any of our products or product candidates; - establishing and maintaining commercial manufacturing capabilities or making arrangements with third-party manufacturers; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies, based, in part, on their perception of our clinical trial data and/or the actual or perceived safety, tolerability and effectiveness profile: - maintaining an acceptable safety and tolerability profile of our approved products, including the prevalence and severity of any side effects; - the ability to offer our products for sale at competitive prices; - adverse publicity about our products or favorable publicity about competitive products; - our ability to maintain compliance with existing and new health care laws and regulations, including government pricing, price reporting and other disclosure requirements related to such laws and regulations and the potential impact of such requirements on physician prescribing practices and payor coverage; and - the impact of the novel coronavirus disease ("COVID-19") pandemic on the above factors, including the limitation of our sales professionals to meet in person with healthcare professionals as the result of travel restrictions or limitations on access for non-patients.
+- our ability to enforce intellectual property rights in and to our products to prohibit a third-party from marketing a competing product and our ability to avoid third-party patent interference or intellectual property infringement claims; - current and future restrictions or limitations on our approved or future indications and patient populations or other adverse regulatory actions; - the performance of our manufacturers, license partners, distributors, providers and other business partners, over which we have limited control; - any significant misestimations of the size of the market and market potential for any of our products or product candidates; - establishing and maintaining commercial manufacturing capabilities or making arrangements with third-party manufacturers; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies, based, in part, on their perception of our clinical trial data and/or the actual or perceived safety, tolerability and effectiveness profile; - maintaining an acceptable safety and tolerability profile of our approved products, including the prevalence and severity of any side effects; - the ability to offer our products for sale at competitive prices; - adverse publicity about our products or favorable publicity about competitive products; - our ability to maintain compliance with existing and new health care laws and regulations, including government pricing, price reporting and other disclosure requirements related to such laws and regulations, and the potential impact of such laws and regulations on physician prescribing practices and payor coverage; and - the ability of our sales force to meet with healthcare professionals in person.